29 Resampling and Model Assessment

 \[ \mbox{MSE}(\lambda) \approx\frac{1}{B} \sum_{b = 1}^B \frac{1}{N}\sum_{i = 1}^N \left(\hat{y}_i^b(\lambda) - y_i^b\right)^2 \]

 We want to generate a dataset that can be thought of as independent random sample, and do this \(B\) times.
 The K in K-fold cross validation, represents the number of time \(B\).
-In the illustrations, we are showing an example that uses \(B = 5\).
+In the illustrations below we show an example that uses \(B = 5\).

 We will eventually end up with \(B\) samples, but let’s start by describing how to construct the first: we simply pick \(M = N/B\) observations at random (we round if \(M\) is not a round number) and think of these as a random sample \(y_1^b, \dots, y_M^b\), with \(b = 1\).
 We call this the validation set.